 Rapid advances in technology are also carving a pathway for older adults to improve and learn new skills.
 Seniors are more connected to technology than ever before, allowing them to embrace new tech and a wide range of benefits.

 From a desktop to a tablet or even your mobile device, wherever you can access the internet or your downloaded applications, you can log into a virtual class.

-School is often one of the best places to make friends, and while online learning is remote (and the days of making friends on the playground have passed) it still provides opportunities to connect with others who have similar interests.
-Study forums, interactive classes with video streaming, group projects, virtual book clubs and more are all ways to collaborate with others and meet new, like-minded people.
+School is one of the best places to make friends and that’s still true with online classes.
+While virtual learning is remote, it still provides opportunities to connect with others who have similar interests.

 With more seniors becoming tech-savvy, there are new ways to collaborate with others and meet new, like-minded people.
 Here are a few places online where you can meet new friends on the digital playground: